clearbold/html-email-resources/README.md

 * Linked links:
 	* This continues to trip me up.
 Linking a URL, such as [clearbold.com](clearbold.com), seems to immediately trigger spam filters. (^MR)

+### Starter Templates

+* Clearboldne.ws templates are in this repository.
+They'll need to be run through an inliner before sending.
+(See "Pre-flight - Inline CSS generators")

 ### Statistics & Data

 * [The best time of day to send emails](http://www.adverblog.com/2012/10/12/the-best-time-of-day-to-send-emails-infographic/) (infographic)